ai-hero-dev/cohort-002-skill-building/exercises/01-retrieval-skill-building/01.05-rank-fusion/explainer/readme.md

 ```

 - [ ] Verify RRF scoring by examining email cards

-  - Each card displays all three scores
+Each card displays all three scores so you can see how they balance:

-  - The RRF score should balance both algorithms
+- Check that the RRF score falls between the BM25 and semantic scores
 - Try different queries and verify the results make sense
+- Notice how RRF stabilizes outliers where one algorithm ranks something unusually high or low